-> One of the major factors a judge will evaluate is the question: Is this a first offense or a repeated DWI conviction?
-In New York, a first time DWI offense usually does not result in any jail time (other than the time spent in custody between the arrest and the arraignment).
-Although subsequent offenses do have a greater likelihood for jail time, several other factors are also considered by the courts.
+One of the major factors a judge will evaluate is the question: Is this a first offense or a repeated DWI conviction?
+In New York, a first-time DWI offense usually does not result in any jail time (other than the time spent in custody between the arrest and the arraignment).
+Although subsequent offenses do have a greater likelihood of jail time, several other factors are also considered by the courts.

-> One factor that plays a major role in the length of your potential jail sentence is your blood alcohol content.
+One factor that plays a major role in the length of your potential jail sentence is your blood alcohol content.

 When your blood alcohol content (BAC) was below .08 percent, you’ll likely be charged with a DWAI (Driving While Ability Impaired), which carries comparatively lighter penalties.
 Driving with a BAC that is greater than .08 and less than .18 percent is considered a DWI.
 Those who blow greater than .18 percent will be charged with Aggravated DWI, which is an even more serious crime and could lead to a higher chance of you landing in jail.

 The courts look at additional factors before deciding on a possible jail sentence.
 These include the presence of passengers in the vehicle at the time of the offense if injuries were sustained and their severity, and if children were involved.

 When is the best time to get an attorney?